 12th grade-a meningitis vaccine BEFORE THE START of the school year, after the student is 16 years old.
 These are usually given at the 11th grade physical.

-The physician medication order form and 11th grade physical exam forms are on the Parents/Students page of the website.
+The 11th grade physical exam form can be found here and on the Parents/Students page of the website.
+The physical does not need to be on this form if the health care provider prefers to print one.
 It is wise to keep copies of medical paperwork at home.